Current Dental Terminology® (CDT®) Dental Code Set

 On August 17, 2000 the Code was named as a HIPAA standard code set.
 Any claim submitted on a HIPAA standard electronic dental claim must use dental procedure code from the version of the Code in effect on the date of service.
 The Code is also used on dental claims submitted on paper, and the ADA maintains a paper claim form whose data content reflects the HIPAA standard electronic dental claim.

 The Code is periodically reviewed and revised to reflect the dynamic changes in dental procedures that are recognized by organized dentistry and the dental community as a whole.
-Revisions to the Code are published and effective biennially, at the start of odd-numbered years (e.g. 2009, 2011).
+Revisions to the codes are published and effective annually.

 CDT is a registered trademark of the American Dental Association.
 The ADA holds copyright which prevents free use and distribution of codes and descriptions.